 zeroes are not shown.

-The remaining fields in the result
+The remaining fields in the result object indicate

 how many true random bits were used to satisfy the request as